PyGNC/PycubedEKF/README.md

 # PycubedEKF
-Python implementation of orbital estimation
+Core python implementation of an EKF